alexa984/Hack-for-Sustainability/README.md

 ## Usage

-pip install django
+-pip install django
-go to GreenStand folder and run python3 manage.py runserver open your localhost in browser
+-go to GreenStand folder and run python3 manage.py runserver -open your localhost in browser

 ##Roadmap